package sync

 It is a run-time error if rw is not locked for reading

+in a particular use of mutexes.
 Unlock unlocks rw for writing.
 It is a run-time error if rw is

 not locked for writing on entry to Unlock.

-As with Mutexes, a locked RWMutex is not associated with a particular
+As with Mutexes, a locked [RWMutex] is not associated with a particular

-*T : Locker
+*RWMutex : Locker

 var syscall.ForkLock